THEosusi/tutorial-LicenseFinder/LicenseFinder/step0.1/text.md

 In this tutorial, we will focus specifically on **license management** for Maven projects and learn how to use LicenseFinder.

-This is workflow of Lincensefinder
+This is the workflow of LicenseFinder
 <img src="../assets/LicenceFinder.png" width="600">